CajuM/jobhunt/README.md

 The `get_orgs_tsv.py` script scrapes the mentioned data for each organization in `stdin` and outputs the TSV to `stdout`.
 It takes one argument, the number of subprocesses.
 Due to GitHub's present throttling policy, this value should be set to 29.

 The `sorry.sh` script is called after each batch of URL's is fetched by `get_orgs_tsv.py`.
 At this point, the script is expect to be throttled, so the user must edit this file such that his public IP is reset to a new value.
 In the case of my ISP, bringing the interface up and down on my home router is sufficient to get a new DHCP lease.

+Several sample results are provided `gh-orgs.txt` that contains a largely complete list of all the organizations on GitHub. `gh-orgs.tsv` that contains the scrapped data for all organizations on GitHub.
+And `gh-orgs-gtek.tsv` that contains only the organizations in `gh-orgs.tsv` that have at least one repository with over 1000 stars and a URL.